yizhongzhang1989/robot_dc/colcon_ws/src/ur15_web/README.md

 1. UR15 robot driver (ur_control) - immediately
 2. UR15 camera node - after 5 seconds
 3. UR15 web interface - after 8 seconds

+**Note:** This is optimized for Beijing Lab's hardware configuration.
+Other sites should use individual launch files to match their specific setup.

 **Parameters:**
 ```bash